mjl-p4/accelerated_io_tools/README.md

 #### Other settings:
 * `format=F`: the format string, may be either `tdv` (token-delimited values) or a scidb-style binary format spec like `(int64, double null,...)`.
 * `attributes_delimiter=A`: the character to write between array attributes.
-Default is a tab. applies when fomat is set to `tdv`.
+Default is a tab.
+Applies when fomat is set to `tdv`.
 * `line_delimiter=L`: the character to write between array cells.
-Default is a newline. applies when format is set to `tdv`.
+Default is a newline.
+Applies when format is set to `tdv`.
 * `cells_per_chunk=C`: the number of array cells to place in a chunk before saving to disk.
 Default is 1,000,000.
+* `precision=P`: the maximum number of significant figures to write when outputing float or double values as text.
+Defaults to the core SciDB 'precision' config.
+Applies when format is set to `tdv`.

 #### Returned array:
 The schema is always `<val:string null> [chunk_no=0:*,1,0, source_instance_id=0:*,1,0]`.
 The returned array is always empty as the operator's objective is to export the data.